czbiohub-sf/MIDAS/docs/output.rst

     GUT_GENOME269084,104351,GUT_GENOME269084,1

 By default, MIDAS2 inherits the representative genome assignments from published prokaryotic genome databases.
-Inspired by the importance of selecting proper reference genome for accurate template-based SNP calling, this new infrastructure empowers user the flexibility to dynamically re-assign the representative genomes, simply by modifying the ``genomes.tsv`` file accordingly.
+Inspired by the importance of selecting proper reference genome for accurate SNV calling, this new infrastructure empowers users to dynamically re-assign the representative genomes, simply by modifying the ``genomes.tsv`` file accordingly.